jvishnefske/ailuropoda/README.md

 *   **Verification**: After execution, the tests can read the output of the C binary (e.g., serialized CBOR data, deserialized values) and compare it against expected results, ensuring correctness of the generated code.

 This setup provides a comprehensive way to validate `Ailuropoda`'s output and its compatibility with the target C environment.

----

-## 🤝 Contributing

-We welcome contributions!
-Feel free to open issues or pull requests on our GitHub repository: [jvishnefske/Ailuropoda](https://github.com/jvishnefske/Ailuropoda)

-## 📄 License

-This project is licensed under the [BSD 3-Clause License](LICENSE).

----

 ## 🚧 TODO / Future Enhancements